crcn/mesh.js/docs/react-integration.md

 React.render(<TodoListComponent bus={bus} />, document.body);
 ```

-That's it - just one line of code.
+That's it - just one line of code and you have a realtime single page application.